 "You know what?
 Fuck this and fuck you."
-The missing nin spat angrily.
+The missing nin spat, disgust clear in his tone.
 "I have better things to do than waste my time with this bullshit.
 I'm outta here."
 With that, he stomped right past them and out the cave's entrance.
 Sakura made no move to stop him.

 Once he was out, he looked around and could see Deidara's white bird flying in teasing circles in the distance.
 'Seems like they didn't get too far, either.
 What a fucking waste of time this was.'

-With an irritated sigh, Sasori climbed up the cliff opposite the cave and made his way down to his comrade.
+With an irritated sigh, Sasori climbed up the cliff opposite the cave and made his way towards his comrade.
 He could hear the nine-tailed Jinchuuriki yelling from back here.
 'Loud-mouthed brat.
 Damn.'

-After a few moments of sprinting, he finally caught up to the group.
+After a few moments of ridiculous sprinting, he finally caught up to the group.
 "Oi, Deidara."
-He called.

 "Hey Sasori, hm."
-Deidara answered, controlling his clay bird to swoop down so his partner could hop on.
+Deidara called, controlling his bird to swoop down so his partner could hop on.